bulka4/airflow_dbt/readme.md

 The dbt_dag dag creates the entire dag just for perfmorming data transformations using dbt.

 The dbt_task_group dag creates a task group for perfmorming data transformations using dbt.
-We can use that if we want to have other activities as well in our dag.
+We can use that if we want to have additional activities in our dag except for dbt.

 ## dbt project
 dbt project with code which we will be executing in Airflow is in the dbt folder.
+We have defined there models, snapshots (as YAML files) and macros.

 # App prerequisites
 Before we run this app we need to:
 - **Install Docker** - which will be running our app in containers
 - **Set up a password for MS SQL server** - We do that in the dockerfiles/mssql/Dockerfile.mssql file.
-More info below in the 'MS SQL setup' section.
+More info below in the 'MS SQL setup with Docker' section.
 Also we need to add this password to the dbt/data_warehouse/profiles.yml file like described in the 'dbt project configuration' section below.

 # dbt with Airflow - materials
 Materials about running dbt with Airflow: